By Charles Bausman

-Athletes have anecdotally proven the efficacy of PEDs in its relationship to increasing performance in sports.
+Athletes have anecdotally proven the efficacy of PEDs in its relationship to increase performance in sports.
 To be clear, they were already elite level athletes who would have likely been successful in their respective sports.
 With that said, it seems as though it has propelled them to new levels of record-setting performance.

 PEDs application to the tactical athlete presents it’s own challenged.
 All of the PEDs listed are generally cycled over time and require equipment.
 For a soldier living out of his ruck for six months, he likely can’t carry a supply of steroids or even be in the proper sanitary conditions to safely utilize them.

-Under the ideal circumstances however, these PEDs could be used as tools to make the tactical athlete stronger, faster, and more alert.
+Under the ideal circumstances, however, these PEDs could be used as tools to make the tactical athlete stronger, faster, and more alert.
 Is it worth it?

-In our gym, only Rob has first hand experience with PEDs, with a prescription for testosterone in the last year (read about his experience below).
+In our gym, only Rob has first-hand experience with PEDs, with a prescription for testosterone in the last year (read about his experience below).

-Rob Shaul: My Experience with Synthetic Testosterone
+My Experience with Synthetic Testosterone by Rob Shaul

 Cliff Note Version: Love the stuff and would recommend it for male tactical athletes 40+ years old.